It’s not only been days, but weeks—or even months—since you performed work for your client, and you still haven’t received payment. Sound familiar?

 As a professional, you need to be paid on time.
 You’ve got people to support and bills to pay.
 You may be considering using a debt collector to secure payment from your customer.
 Or, you may have considered proactively factoring your invoices with a trusted, credible factor.
 But which one is the smarter option.
 Are there any hidden implications you should be considering before making your decision?

 The answer is yes.
-There’s actually a huge chasm between debt collection and invoice factoring.
+There’s actually a huge gap between debt collection and invoice factoring.
 Think through these three key differences before reaching out to either one.

-The primary purpose behind using a debt collector is very different from the reason you’d use an invoice factor.
+The primary purpose behind using a debt collector is very different from the reason you’d use invoice factoring.
 While invoice factoring involves current unpaid invoices—no more than 30 days old—debt collection deals with invoices that are at least 60 days past due.

 If you’re still trying to get paid months after you’ve completed the work, it might be time to check in with a debt collection agency.

-If you prefer timely payment for your work instead of relegating your receivables to the bad debt file, you’ll want to connect with a reputable invoice factor like Triumph Business Capital.
+If you prefer timely payment for your work instead of relegating your receivables to the bad debt file, you’ll want to connect with a reputable invoice factoring company like Triumph Business Capital.

-One of the benefits of working with an established and reputable factor like Triumph is that we’ll not only factor your invoices; we’ll also provide a host of back office solutions—including debt collection—to ensure that you get paid on time for the work you perform.
+One of the benefits of working with an established and reputable factor like Triumph is that we’ll not only factor your invoices; we’ll also provide a host of back office solutions—including payment services—to ensure that you get paid on time for the work you perform.
 Welcome to the best of both worlds.

 2. Funding timeline

 How much longer are you willing to wait to be paid?
-The difference between how long it takes a debt collector to get funds to you and how quickly an invoice factor sends you funds can be a game changer.
+The difference between how long it takes a debt collector to get funds to you and how quickly an invoice factoring company sends you funds can be a game changer.

 You’ll be paid, but only after the collection agency receives payment from your customer.
 That can take time—if it happens at all.
 Add an aggressive process that can alienate customers, and you may decide that engaging a debt collection agency just isn’t worth it.

 With factoring, you simply sell your invoices at a small discount and get immediate cash for your business.
 How fast?
-You get paid before the factor receives any money from your customer—usually within 24 hours.
+You get paid before the factoring company receives any money from your customer—usually within 24 hours.

 How much are you willing to pay to be paid?
 In an ideal world, the payment conflict wouldn’t exist.
-But in today’s environment, unfortunately, you often end up either arm wrestling your customers or throwing up your hands—a sure sign of giving up altogether.
+But in today’s environment, unfortunately, you often end up either arm wrestling your customers or throwing up your hands.

 When you hire a debt collector, you’ll likely pay a hefty 25% to 30% collection fee—which still beats giving up 100% of an unpaid invoice!
 But there’s an even better option.